R-Men/com.athom.dssbridge/README.md

-# digitalStrom
+# digitalStrom Server bridge for Homey

-Adds support for digitalStrom Server
+Adds support for digitalStrom Server for Homey